-Last October, when Geoff and I decided to dive in head first and create our run coaching business, I knew exactly how I wanted to do things differently from other coaches.
+When Geoff and I decided to dive in head first and create our run coaching business, I knew exactly how I wanted to do things differently from other coaches.

 You see, many of my friends who had been working with coaches had similar complaints about their experiences.
 Their coaches were knowledgeable and effective, don’t get me wrong, but being coached seemed to incite a level of stress in these runners that, in my opinion, seemed unnecessary.
 If a run was missed due to kids/work/ “life”, the client would immediately feel stressed, and worry that they were going to get in “trouble”.
 If exact paces weren’t hit or specific intervals not recorded, they knew they were going to get an earful.
 Hell, a number of friends would confide in me that they would go so far as to lie about their workouts…saying they forgot their GPS at home when they didn’t even run, or the opposite, actually leaving their GPS at home so they could go for a carefree run without having to explain themselves.

 I didn’t want to be that coach.

 Again, there is a time and a place for that level of dedication when it comes to a running coach.
 If you want serious results, you need to trust your coach and follow that plan to a tee.
 I, however, wanted to offer a service where our approach was much more down to earth and less (or even non) intimidating.
 I wanted our clients to understand that they are capable of reaching big goals, but their world wasn’t going to come crashing down on them if they had to miss a long run due to more important obligations.

 Because let’s face it: the majority of us are not running for our paychecks.
 There are always more important obligations.